-- Determines which General Education requirements a student must fulfill and the number of interims that must be completed - · Is assigned at the time of entry to Bethel - Is based on semester credit hours that are accepted in transfer to Bethel and completed prior to enrolling at Bethel. - Is assigned at the beginning of the Postsecondary Enrollment Options (PSEO) year for students participating in the PSEO program - Will not be changed from the original level assigned unless a student leaves Bethel and returns after a period of two or more years, during which they earned credits at another college or university and did not complete any courses at Bethel.
+- Determines which General Education requirements a student must fulfill and the number of interims that must be completed. - · Is assigned when students take their first Bethel class after their date of high school graduation. - Is based on semester credit hours from another institution that have been completed prior to enrolling at Bethel and accepted for transfer, as well as any coursework taken for credit through a Bethel-sponsored high school and/or early college program. - Will not be changed from the original level assigned unless a student leaves Bethel and returns after a period of two or more years, during which time they earned credits at another college or university and did not complete any courses at Bethel.

 In 2017, Bethel updated the General Education program to require all students take GES 140 Introduction to Wellbeing and GES 160 Inquiry Seminar.
-All incoming Freshmen and transfer students are required, based on their entry standing level, to successfully complete these two courses to earn their degree.
+As such all incoming Freshmen and transfer students are required, based on their Entry Standing Level, to successfully complete these two courses to earn their degree.